knat/Metah/Docs/W/Main.md

-#Metah.W: A Workflow Metaprogramming Language#
+﻿#Metah.W: A Workflow Metaprogramming Language#

 Metah.W(MW) is a C#-derived metaprogramming language for Windows Workflow Foundation 4.5.
 It provides an alternative way of composing activities to the WF designer.